dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 - **End user access to Defender**: Controls whether the Windows Defender user interface is hidden from end users.
 When this setting is changed, it takes effect the next time the end user's PC is restarted.
 - **Signature update interval (in hours)**: Enter the interval at which Defender checks for new signature files.
 - **Monitor file and program activity**: Allows Defender to monitor file and program activity on devices.
-- **Days before deleting quarantined malware**: Continue tracking resolved malware for the number of days you enter so you can manually check previously-affected devices.
+- **Days before deleting quarantined malware**: Continue tracking resolved malware for the number of days you enter so you can manually check previously affected devices.
 If you set the number of days to **0**, malware stays in the Quarantine folder, and isn't automatically removed.
 - **CPU usage limit during a scan**: Limit the amount of CPU that scans are allowed to use, from **1** to **100**.
 - **Scan archive files**: Allows Defender to scan archived files such as Zip or Cab files.
 - **Scan incoming mail messages**: Allows Defender to scan email messages as they arrive on the device.